-Review the purchases you made during 2012.
+Review the purchases you made during 2013.
 If you purchased items for use in Alabama from out-of-state sellers who did not charge sales or use tax, you owe consumers use tax on the items.
-If you made no purchases from out-of-state sellers, enter 0 (zero) on line 19b.
+If you made no purchases from out-of-state sellers, enter 0 (zero) on line 19 and check the box.

 Use tax is the counterpart of the sales tax.
 State use tax is imposed at the same rate and on the same type of transactions as sales tax and is due from the consumer when the sales tax is not collected.
 When you purchase merchandise from a retail store or other business establishment in Alabama, the seller is required to collect sales tax on the purchase.
 When you purchase merchandise from a business located outside of Alabama the seller might collect use tax on the purchase.
 However, not all out-of-state businesses are registered and required to collect Alabama tax.
-As the consumer, you are responsible for ensuring that sales or use tax is paid
+As the consumer, you